Carissimi; Today’s Mass: St John a Facundo

 Spiritual Reading for the Septuagesima Monday after Epiphany ~ St Alphonsus Liguori

-Morning Meditation for the Septuagesima Monday ~ St Alphonsus Liguori
+Morning Meditation for Septuagesima Monday ~ St Alphonsus Liguori

 The Lord’s vines are our souls which He has given us to cultivate by good works that one day we may be admitted into eternal glory.
 Many live as if they were never to die, or as if they had not to give to God an account of their lives, as if there were no Heaven and no hell.

-Spiritual Reading for the Septuagesima Sunday after Epiphany ~ St Alphonsus Liguori
+Spiritual Reading for Septuagesima Sunday ~ St Alphonsus Liguori

 St. Philip Neri used to say that “Heaven is not for sluggards,” and that he who does not seek the salvation of his soul above all things is a fool.
 If on this earth there were two classes of people, one mortal, and the other immortal, and if the former saw the latter entirely devoted to the acquisition of earthly goods, would they not exclaim: O fools that you are!
 You have it in your power to secure the immense and eternal goods of Paradise, and you lose your time in procuring the miserable goods of this earth, which shall end at death.

-Morning Meditation for the Septuagesima Sunday ~ St Alphonsus Liguori
+Morning Meditation for Septuagesima Sunday ~ St Alphonsus Liguori

 The Lord’s vines are our souls which He has given us to cultivate by good works that one day we may be admitted into eternal glory.
 Many live as if they were never to die, or as if they had not to give to God an account of their lives, as if there were no Heaven and no hell.

-Spiritual Reading for the Fourth Saturday after Epiphany ~ St Alphonsus Liguori
+Spiritual Reading for the Third Saturday after Epiphany ~ St Alphonsus Liguori

-Morning Meditation for the Fourth Saturday after Epiphany ~ St Alphonsus Liguori
+Morning Meditation for the Third Saturday after Epiphany ~ St Alphonsus Liguori

-Spiritual Reading for the Fourth Friday after Epiphany ~ St Alphonsus Liguori
+Spiritual Reading for the Third Friday after Epiphany ~ St Alphonsus Liguori